-All of the comparisons between Abraham Lincoln and Barak Obama lately have gotten me thinking about a significant difference between the two: Lincoln was largely self-educated; Obama, with his degrees from Columbia University and Harvard Law School, most certainly was not.
+Comparisons between Abraham Lincoln and Barak Obama got me thinking a while back about a significant difference between the two: Lincoln was largely self-educated; Obama, with his degrees from Columbia University and Harvard Law School, most certainly was not.

 Clearly one of the most literate Americans of the eighteenth and nineteenth centuries, wife of the second president of the United States and mother of the sixth, Abigail Adams never attended school.
 She was tutored by her maternal grandmother and encouraged to read.
 Her letter correspondence with her husband, John Adams, chronicles an important part of American history and stands out as unambiguous testimony to the power and development of intellect that can be achieved simply by desiring to do so.

 And here are a few other examples that caught my eye.
 (Hayes plays a little loose with the definition of “self-educated,” but in ways that seem fair enough to me.):

 Jane Goodall (1934- )

 Few people would be surprised to learn that primatologist Jane Goodall holds a doctorate degree in her field.
 But you might be amazed to discover that she accomplished the very work that made her famous without college.
 In fact, anthropologist Louis Leaky selected her to study primates in the wild because of her lack of formal training, so that academic bias would not influence the research findings.

 He was one of America’s most celebrated literary giants.
 Author of For Whom the Bells Toll, The Sun Also Rises, and the Old Man and the Sea among others he decided to skip college in order to learn from the experience of living.
 In 1954, he received the Nobel Prize for Literature.